Mshamilton929698/SightlyTestProject/README.md

 This is a C# Selenium project.
 The test file will navigate a stagning website to download a report and then compare the data to a master file.
 The project was created using an NUnit Template.

+This project just contains a single test case.
+If this project was intended to run a suite of tests, a Base Class and helper files would need to be added so shared methods and classes would not need to be added to every test file.

 ### Target Framework

 - netcoreapp3.1